Mark Clattenburg: Match breakdown

 Clattenburg refereed 297 Premier League matches, 37 in the FA Cup, 28 in the Champions League, 21 in the EFL Cup, 4 in European Championships, and 3 at the Olympics.

 Games and cards

 Statistics are for all competitions, including domestic, European and international.
 No records are available prior to 2000–01.

 Media work

 Clattenburg joined the ESPN commentary team for Euro 2020 as their officiating and VAR expert.
 He expanded his role with ESPN to also work MLS and USMNT games.

+Clattenburg refereed the 2022, 2023, and 2025 Sidemen Charity Matches and several Soccer Aid matches for charity.

+Clattenburg is also the lead referee in the BBC 2024 revival of TV show Gladiators.

 Personal life

 Clattenburg went to Cramlington Community High School and was chosen to play football for them, as well as South Northumberland.
 He is divorced from his wife with whom he lived in Chester-le-Street; they had one son during their marriage.